romansorin/pdf-to-text/README.md

 # How it works

 Given a source directory containing PDFs,
-1. Convert a PDF file into a JPEG using `pdf2image`, exporting all images into the `output/pages` directory;
+1. Convert a PDF file into a JPEG using `pdf2image`, exporting all images into a temporary directory;
-2. Convert the JPEG into TXT using `pytesseract`, exporting the resulting file text into the `output/parsed` directory;
+2. Convert the JPEG into TXT using `pytesseract`, exporting the resulting file text into the output directory;
 3. If keywords are provided, scan the text files and check if any keywords are present within the extracted text.
-If it is, the file is moved to the `output/matches` directory;
+If it is, the file is moved to a `matches` directory with the output directory;
 4. By default, or if explicitly provided, PDF file sizes will be checked prior to processing.
-If the file exceeds the max size, the file is moved to the `output/skipped` directory;
+If the file exceeds the max size, the file is moved to a `skipped` within the output directory;
 5. Unless explicitly specified, all images converted from PDF are deleted after the PDF processing stage.

 ## Installation